How to start a cat boarding business and get it right

 Build your care team

-Your first hire will likely be a Cattery Attendant.
-This person handles daily feeding, cleaning, and monitoring each cat's health and behavior.
+Your first hire will likely be a Cattery Attendant who handles daily feeding, cleaning, and monitoring each cat's health and behavior.
 Expect to pay between $15 and $20 per hour.
-You might want to require a Pet First Aid & CPR certification to ensure a high standard of care.
+Require a Pet First Aid & CPR certification to ensure a high standard of care.

-A good staff-to-cat ratio is one attendant for every 15-20 cats.
-This ensures each animal gets enough attention.
-Some owners try to save money by understaffing, but this can lead to missed health issues and a chaotic environment, especially during holidays.
+A staff-to-cat ratio of one attendant for every 15 to 20 cats ensures each animal gets enough attention.
+Understaffing to save money leads to missed health issues and a chaotic environment, especially during holidays.

 Streamline your daily workflow

-To manage bookings and client records, you should use specialized software.
+Use specialized software to manage bookings and client records.
 Programs like Gingr or PetExec handle scheduling, payments, and vaccination records in one place.
-Using a dedicated system avoids the double-bookings and lost paperwork that can happen with manual spreadsheets.
+A dedicated system avoids the double-bookings and lost paperwork that come with manual spreadsheets.

 Here are 3 immediate steps to take: